Zero-party data revolution: how to grow marketing effectiveness

 It was going to be the biggest shift in digital advertising since the invention of the internet.
 But now Google has announced a dramatic U-turn on its plan to ditch third-party cookies is it business as usual for marketers?

 Our data suggests they shouldn’t breathe a sigh of relief just yet.
-Concern about data privacy is so high among today’s consumers that they’re changing their online behaviour.
+Concern about data privacy is so high among today’s consumers that they’re changing their online behavior.
 As a result, the type of invasive advertising associated with third-party cookies is simply becoming less effective.

 Cookies, or no cookies, a new approach is still required.
 In this report, we explore the opportunity for brands to transform their marketing strategy.
 We’ll show you how you can use an alternative data source, zero-party data, to continue to reach your target audience, regain their trust, and create ads that are persuasive instead of invasive